'Provocative' China pressures Taiwan with fighters, fake news amid virus outbreak

 Tracking and reporting fake news on the virus outbreak suspected to have links to the "mainland cyber army" has become a top priority for several national security agencies in Taiwan, a security official told Reuters on condition of anonymity because of the sensitivity of the matter.

-China's Taiwan Affairs Office and internet regulator did not respond to requests for comment.
+"We have been told to track if the origins are linked to instructions given by the Communist Party, using all possible means," the official said, adding that authorities had increased scrutiny on online platforms, including chat rooms.

-"We have been told to track if the origins are linked to instructions given by the Communist Party, using all possible means," the person said, adding that authorities have increased scrutiny on online platforms, including chat rooms.
+China's Taiwan Affairs Office, in a statement sent to Reuters, said Taiwan's DPP was spreading "lies" in its fake news accusations against China and was "inciting hatred" between the two sides of the Taiwan Strait.

-(Reporting by Yimou Lee and Ben Blanchard; Additional reporting by Ryan Woo in Beijing.
-Editing by Gerry Doyle)
+(Reporting by Yimou Lee and Ben Blanchard; Additional reporting by Ryan Woo in Beijing Editing by Gerry Doyle, Robert Birsel)

 ((ben.blanchard@thomsonreuters.com;))